kubernetes/website/content/en/docs/reference/kubernetes-api/config-and-storage-resources/volume-attachment-v1.md

   source represents the volume that should be attached.

   <a name="VolumeAttachmentSource"></a>
   *VolumeAttachmentSource represents a volume that should be attached.
-Right now only PersistentVolumes can be attached via external attacher, in future we may allow also inline volumes in pods.
+Right now only PersistenVolumes can be attached via external attacher, in future we may allow also inline volumes in pods.
 Exactly one member can be set.*

   - **source.inlineVolumeSpec** (<a href="{{< ref "../config-and-storage-resources/persistent-volume-v1#PersistentVolumeSpec" >}}">PersistentVolumeSpec</a>)